Podcasting is so much more than speaking into a mic. If you’ve started your own podcast, you already know this.

 Plus, a post on a website is another easy thing for listeners to share through their websites and social media channels.

 Take Advantage of SEO

 The bottom line is that if you’re a serious podcaster, you need a website.
-It’s a crucial element in your funnel and in your connections with your listeners.
+It’s an invaluable tool to help you promote your show and reach your podcasting goals.